Japan upgrades Q1 GDP on smaller hit to domestic demand

 “Overall, capital spending and private consumption remained weak, which showed weakness in domestic demand,” said Takeshi Minami, chief economist at Norinchukin Research Institute.

-“The vaccine issue is the most important thing for the (economic) recovery,” he said, adding that the vaccination rate would need to come to about 50% to boost the country’s economic recovery prospects.
+“The vaccine issue is the most important thing for the (economic) recovery,” he said, adding that the vaccination rate would need to come to about 50% to boost economic recovery prospects.

 Capital spending shrank 1.2% from the prior quarter, better than a preliminary 1.4% decrease, and matching the median forecast for a 1.2% loss.
 Government consumption fell 1.1%, a smaller drop than a preliminary 1.8% decline.